 Floodplain Grazing Marsh: Key objectives [see actions below]

 Grants.
-A number of organisations including land fill bodies may offer grants for Grazing Marsh management, improvement and restoration.
+A number of organisations may offer grants for Grazing Marsh management, improvement and restoration.
 It can also be part of countryside stewardship schemes

 Environment Agency, Internal Drainage Boards, Water Companies have a statutory duty to further conservation where consistent with purposes of enactments relating to their functions.
 Water Resources Act 1991; Land Drainage Act 1991.
-They also have a regulatory role.
+There is also a regulatory role.

 Barnsley council as a planning authority: ensures in relevant cases that the biodiversity value of grazing marsh is maintained and enhanced.
 It can set conditions to protect grassland and require EIAs where appropriate.